tomaszz95/tomaszz95/README.md

 ## 📕 Projects

-### Netflix Clone - A website, which is an advanced clone of the popular striming service Netflix, with many of its features - it is not a 'pixel perfect' website, but as close to the original as possible.
+### Netflix Clone - Fully responsive website, which is an advanced clone of the popular striming service Netflix, with many of its features.

 The application allows you to open different pages depending on whether you are a guest, registered user or logged in.
-Registration / login unlocks additional sub-pages like profile editing or the ability to 'watch' videos - of course there is none of that here, it's just a clone.
+Registration / login unlocks additional sub-pages like profile editing or the ability to 'watch' videos - of course there is none of that here, it's just a clone (not pixel perfect also, but as close as possible).
 In addition, the application allows you to go through the entire registration process - like the registration itself, then choose your device, languages, favorite movies, etc.
-The application is extensive, built on NextJS using Firebase for login, React Redux and Local Storage for data storage (due to the fact that it's only a demo no user data is collected in cookies etc.).
+The application is extensive, built on NextJS and Typescript, using Firebase for login, React Redux and Local Storage for data storage (due to the fact that it's only a demo no user data is collected in cookies).
 The application is still under construction and development, I am constantly expanding and improving it (written by myself from scratch, not from youtube videos).
 <br/>